 FOR ADMISSION TO AND RETENTION IN THE RADIOLOGIC TECHNOLOGY PROGRAM

-A candidate for the radiologic technology program must have abilities and skills to perform radiologic procedures in an independent manner.
-The major tasks of a radiologic technologist that the student must be able to master are:
+- A candidate for the radiologic technology program must have abilities and skills to perform radiologic procedures in an independent manner that will not endanger other students, staff members, themselves, or the public, including patients.

-- Operate both mobile and surgical imaging equipment and perform related radiological procedures.
+- Operate both mobile and surgical imaging equipment and perform related radiological procedures

-- Tolerate physically taxing workloads and function effectively during stressful situations.
+- Tolerate physically taxing workloads and standing for long periods of time

 - Adapt to ever-changing environments and display flexibility when encountering new or usual situations.

-It is the student’s responsibility to discuss with program faculty any change of physical and/or mental health that would limit or prohibit the student from performing the technical job skills expected of a radiologic technologist; as described in the Technical Skills document during the program application and apprenticeship process.
+It is the student’s responsibility to discuss with program faculty any change of physical and/or mental health that would limit or prohibit the student from performing the technical job skills expected of a radiologic technologist; as described in the Technical Skills document during the program application and apprenticeship process. ocess.

-Revised/Reviewed 1/2014 (SD West)
+Revised/Reviewed 4/2015 (SD West)